BUYING A HOME

 Amortization - The maximum period for paying back your mortgage is 25 years, but it can be reduced during the loan based specifically on the type of interest rate or method of payment chosen.

 Terms - It can vary between one and five years.
 Closed terms offer better interest rates.
 Open terms are usually used for the short term.
 The difference between the two is as follows: an open-term loan can be repaid at any time penalty-free.
 However, the interest rate for an open term is higher than for a closed term.

-Rates - A fixed rate guarantees that you pay the same rate and make the same payment for the duration of the term.
-A variable rate is based on the Bank of Canada’s prime rate less a discount established with your lender at the start of the term.
+Fixed or adjustable rate mortgage? - A fixed rate guarantees that you pay the same rate and make the same payment for the duration of the term.
+An adjustable rate is based on the Bank of Canada’s prime rate less a discount established with your lender at the start of the term.

 Home insurance protects you against damages to your home and provides legal liability coverage that protects you against accidental physical injury to or damages to property belonging to another person.
 In general, if you take out a mortgage to buy your home, your lender will require you to take out home insurance.